About Old Coach Road

 At the north end of the Taonui Viaduct is the famous “Just in Time” narrow railway cutting with near vertical sides.

-The cutting had to be hurriedly widened to allow a Public Works test train to fit through, and further widened to allow the new Parliamentary Special carriages to pass.
+The cutting was made wide enough to allow a Public Works test train to fit through, and then hastily further widened to allow the new wider Parliamentary Special carriages to pass.

-Workers lived on-site at the Taonui Viaduct, mostly surrounded by bush at about 2400 feet above sea level.
-Not pleasant during the cold winter.
+Workers lived on-site at the Taonui Viaduct, surrounded by bush at about 2400 feet above sea level.
+Not a pleasant place during the cold winter.

-At the northern end of the Taonui section near the park boundary, are the piers of the Haeremaere rail bridge and another narrow railway cutting.
+Further north are the piers of the original Haeremaere rail bridge and another narrow railway cutting.

-Historic Places Trust recently classified the whole of the railway corridor through this area.
+Historic Places Trust has now classified the whole of the railway corridor through this area.
 Any new historic discoveries associated with the North Island Main Trunk railway construction along this route will now be protected.